data2intelligence/Tres_main/README.md

 The output will be available in data/output, named with the cancer type followed with database accession ID.

 # Stage 2: merge computation scores into signature files
-After computing the correlation results for each dataset, you can run "./run.py" to generate the merged Tres signature files below:
+After computing the correlation results for each dataset, you can run "./run.py" to generate the merged Tres signature files in data/output:
 1, merge.TGFB1, merge.TRAIL, merge.PGE2: Median signatures among all samples for each dataset.
 2, merge.Median: Median signatures among all immunosuppressive signals enumerated above.
 3, merge.Median.AUC: Area under the ROC curve to measure the quality signatures in "merge.Median", using T-cell persistance markers (Krishna et al., Science 2021) as the evaluation standard.
 4, merge.Median.signature: One overall Tres signature, which is the median among datasets with AUC > 0.7 in "merge.Median".

 # Stage 3: predict clinical response of immune checkpoint blockade, CAR T, and adoptive cell transfer
 After creating the Tres signature, you can run "./predict.py" to evaluate qualities of therapy response predictions (Figure 2 in the manuscript).
-All results files are named as Validation.*.pdf.
+All results files are named as Validation.*.pdf in data/output.

 **Task 1**: predict responder versus non-responder status:
 This task will analyze cohorts: ICB\_Caushi2021, ICB\_SadeFeldman2018.Exhausted.Post, ICB\_SadeFeldman2018.Exhausted.Pre, CD19CAR_Fraietta2018.